 Whether your father is a member or not, he is a cornerstone in the family.
 Though often the practical voice, he probably has a soft spot in his heart for serving and loving—and he has faith in your family.
 Don't let his quiet, sometimes hidden example of support and love go unnoticed.

 What else are you going to thank your dad for this Father's Day?
-Share in the comments below!
+Send us a comment!